DS-100/sp22/grad_proj/gradproject.md

 ### Topic 1: COVID-19 <a name="covid-19"></a>

 #### Dataset A: Testing and Mortality Statistics <a name="1-a"></a>

-Note: You may not choose this dataset of you are already using the COVID-19 dataset for the final project.

 This dataset contains US reports on COVID-19 testing and cases from the [COVID-19 Data Repository by the Center for Systems Science and Engineering (CSSE) at Johns Hopkins University](https://github.com/CSSEGISandData/COVID-19) and CDC (Centers for Disease Control and Prevention).
 You can access all the data [here](https://data100.datahub.berkeley.edu/hub/user-redirect/git-pull?repo=https://github.com/DS-100/sp21&urlpath=tree/sp21/grad_proj/Topic%201%20-%20Covid%2019&branch=main) within `Dataset_A.zip` on DataHub: